 2. Colour code your journal with gel pens or stickers to pull out work, social, family, chores etc. Turn this into a flip out key so you can easily access no matter what page you’re on.

 3. Use washi tape on the outside of the page to mark important pages.

 4. Get yourself a bookmark or two.
 That way you’ll easily be able to access main sections such as daily and monthly.

 5. Sticky notes are great for reusing pages.
 Say you want to brainstorm ideas for your next craft project?
 Use a selection of sticky notes to offload all your ideas.
 Once you’ve picked your favourite.
 Remove the sticky notes ready for your next brainstorm.

 There are lots of inspirational ways to set up your journal.
-Get your starter kit » from the Hobbycraft website and set up yours now.
+Get your journals and planners online and in store at Hobbycraft!